What's New

 • Mortgage: Standard 30 year conventional loan.
 This is what most home buyers in the US use to purchase a property.
 You can change this to a 15 year mortgage if that’s what you’ll be using instead.

-• Mortgage interest rate: 7%.
-This is based on the historical average interest rate of a 30 year conventional loan for a single family home, but you can change it if rates have changed.
+• Mortgage interest rate: 6.5%.
+This is based on the previous 52-week average rate of a 30 year conventional loan for a single family home and is updated annually in January, but you can change it if rates have changed.

 • Property taxes: 1% of purchase price.
 This is roughly based on the national average but varies greatly depending on your location, so be sure to adjust it to the area in which you are buying a home.